BagpipesOrg/docusaurus/docs/chains/moonbeam.md

 <img src="/img/moonbeam.png" alt="Moonbeam Parachain Logo" width="300" />
 # Moonbeam Parachain on Polkadot

-Welcome to the Moonbeam Parachain on Polkadot documentation!
+Welcome to the Moonbeam Parachain on Bagpipes documentation!
 Dive in and explore how you can use moonbeam chain and seamlessly interact with other parachains using Bagpipes.

 ## Asset Transfers